Individual frost covers are a good option to consider if you want to extend your tomato harvest in the fall or protect young plants in the spring.

 They differ from other kinds of frost protection because they protect individual plants.
 (Floating row covers and tunnel row covers protect groups of plants.)

-- You grow tomatoes on a patio or balcony or a few tomato plants in the garden – and need to protect just one or two plants.
+You may also consider using individual frost covers if you grow tomatoes on a patio or balcony or a few tomato plants in the garden – and need to protect just one or two plants.
 In this case, individual covers make sense.

 * Non-woven polypropylene fabric is the most commonly-used fabric.
 It is lightweight and breathable.